-Stand with feet together, elbows bent, and palms just above your shoulders facing up.
-Quickly jump legs out as you pump arms up towards the ceiling (like you’re raising the roof!).
-Quickly reverse the movement and repeat as fast as you can.
+Stand with feet together, elbows bent, palms facing up.
+Quickly jump feet apart and pump arms up toward the ceiling (like you’re raising the roof).
+Reverse the movement and repeat as fast as you can.

-Lie faceup with arms next to sides.
-Engage core and sit up while raising right hand and left leg simultaneously.
+Lie faceup with arms at your sides.
+Engage core and sit up.
+Raise right hand and left leg simultaneously.
 Touch right fingertips to left toes.
-Return to starting position and repeat using the opposite hand and leg.
+Return to starting position and repeat with the opposite hand and leg.